How to Start an Essay: A Step-by-Step Introduction Guide

 Designed to jolt the reader's curiosity or elicit a laugh.

-Works well for expository or persuasive essays, when the fact can support the main point or thesis.
+Works well for expository or persuasive essays when the fact helps introduce the main point.

 Examples: